Charles: Saints

 There are a number of historical figures known as "Saint Charles", although few are recognized across confessions.

 In the context of English and British history, "Saint Charles" is typically Charles I of England, recognized as a saint in the Anglican confession only.

 In Roman Catholicism, the best known Saint Charles is Charles Borromeo (1538–1584), an Italian cardinal, canonized by Pope Paul V in 1606.

 Charles, Duke of Brittany (1319–1364) had been canonized after his death, but Pope Gregory XI annulled this.
-Charles the Good (d.
-1127) is sometimes referred to as a saint, but while he was beatified in 1904, he has not been canonized.
+Charles the Good (died 1127) is sometimes referred to as a saint, but while he was beatified in 1904, he has not been canonized.

 Other Saints of the Roman Catholic Church, canonized after 1900: